Setting up a GitLab runner for MATLAB

 To set up a GitLab runner on the VPS, please follow this guide for setting up GitLab runners.

-In summary, the steps are:
+In short, the steps are:

-Install docker with
+Install docker

-sudo apt install docker.ioVerify installation with
+sudo apt install docker.ioVerify installation

 sudo docker --versionOptional: Move default storage location to larger drive

-Deploy the gitlab-runner with
+Deploy the gitlab-runner

 sudo docker run -d --name gitlab-runner --restart always \ -v /srv/gitlab-runner/config:/etc/gitlab-runner \ -v /var/run/docker.sock:/var/run/docker.sock \ gitlab/gitlab-runner:latestVerify deployment with